 I Did Not Want To Die mentions the well of souls twice as a possible afterlife.
 Whether or not it's real is ambiguous.

 In Wisdom and Courage, this happens to Link after the final battle in chapter 34.
 The hero uses the Fierce Deity's Mask during the battle in order to defeat Veran, but the conflict between his own soul and that of the mask ultimately ends up mutually canceling each other out and destroying them both, leaving Link as essentially an Empty Shell.
 But thanks to Zelda's wish on the Triforce, they both are restored.

-This was the threat hanging over the heads of the protagonist in Dogma.
+This was the threat hanging over the heads of the protagonist.
 Azrael was so tortured by the absence of God and the self-imposed suffering of the damned in Hell that he would rather be wiped out of existence than suffer it any longer, consequences to the universe be damned.

 It implied that this was also the fate of Bartleby and Loki rather than going to heaven (since they were eternally and infallibly banished) or to hell (since they were forgiven) God allowed them both to simply cease to exist when they died.